 The problem about the nature of the wave function and its dimensionality has been addressed in the light of questions such as: does the wave function have a real physical meaning or is it merely a mathematical artifact?
 If it has physical meaning, what does it represent?
 And, in that case, does the real physical space have 3N dimensions or only the three that we perceive in our daily life?
+These and other questions arise naturally from the need to make quantum mechanics more intelligible, one of the most successful and counterintuitive physical theories.
+Next we will review the different philosophical positions on this issue in the recent bibliography.
+The intention is not to be exhaustive or go too deep, but to show that this is an important discussion in philosophy of physics that remains current.

-In the recent philosophical literature, at least three positions can be identified regarding the dimensionality of the wave function: one that conceives the wave function as the basic ontological item in a 3N-dimensional physical space; an opposite view that retains the three-dimensional physical space and deprives the wave function of a basic ontological role; and an intermediate position that admits the coexistence of both spaces.
+In the recent philosophical literature, at least three positions can be identified regarding the dimensionality of the wave function: one that conceives the wave function as the basic ontological item in a 3N-dimensional physical space, an opposite view that retains the three-dimensional physical space and deprives the wave function of a basic ontological role, and an intermediate position that admits the coexistence of both spaces.

-Some authors, such as David Albert, defend an ontology where the wave function in 3N dimensions represents the physical reality.
+Some authors, such as David Albert, defend the idea of retaking a realistic project in which scientific exploration informs us about what the world is like.
+Then, an ontology where the wave function in 3N dimensions represents the physical reality is proposed.
+In short, it is established that the wave function is a real physical entity.
+So the dimensionality of the wave function shows that the real world has 3N dimensions and the 3 dimensions we see are just an illusion (Albert 2013).
 The problem of this position, commonly called "wave function realism", is that the real ontology turns out to be radically different from the way in which the world around us is perceived.
-According to Albert, the appearances in the three-dimensional space are a dynamical result: ultimately, what it means to be an object in the real world "is to occupy a certain location in the causal map of the world", and the form in which geometric appearances are constructed is due to a question of dynamics (Albert 2013: 54).
+According to Albert, the appearances in the three-dimensional space are a dynamical result: ultimately, what it means to be an object in the real world "is to occupy a certain location in the causal map of the world", and the form in which geometric appearances are constructed is due to a question of dynamics (Albert, 2013: 54).
+So, in accordance with Albert, the Hamiltonian determines the way in which we can perceive the objects of the real world from elementary particles that constitute them.